 - 6-9 point improvement: 150 hours+

-Once you know how long you need to study, you can make a plan in order to put in enough study hours before you take the ACT to reach your target score.
-If you need to study about 80 hours to reach your goal and you're planning on taking the ACT in 8 weeks, you know that you need to schedule at least 10 hours of study time per week.
+Once you know how long you need to study, you can make a plan to help you put in enough study hours and reach your ACT target score.
+For example, if you need to study about 80 hours to reach your goal and you're planning on taking the ACT in eight weeks, you'll need to schedule at least 10 hours of study time per week.

 The ACT tests you on a number of skills related to reading, writing, and math.
 By determining the specific types of questions you’re getting wrong, you can identify the topics you need to learn better.